 Finding: Complies as Proposed.
 The proposed amendments would not preclude the preservation and rehabilitation of homes and other buildings of historic or architectural significance in Oregon City.
 No changes are proposed to any existing historic designations or district, or to the codes, policies and guidelines for historic review.
 Historic district regulations, including design review requiring compatibility, would continue to apply to all new construction within historic districts pursuant to OCMC 17.40 - Historic Overlay District.
 No specific design limitations are imposed in the central downtown area.
+Deletion of the HRB-specific appeals section in OCMC 2.28.070 was appropriate because it was internally inconsistent and it is more appropriate for all land use procedures, including the appeals of HRB decisions, be set forth in OCMC 17.50.
+Similarly, all land use review fees are prescribed by the City Commission through its schedule of fees as prescribed in OCMC 17.50.290.
 The proposal is therefore consistent with this policy.